texfaq/texfaq.github.io/FAQ-what-TDS.md

 ---

-In almost all cases, new material that you install should go into the ''local'' tree of your (La)TeX installation.
+In almost all cases, new material that you install should go into the "local" tree of your (La)TeX installation.
 (A discussion of reasons _not_ to use the local tree appears below.)

 On a Unix(-alike) system, using TeX&nbsp;Live or teTeX, the root